New To Smart Home?

 "Smart Home" is a phrase that is often used in our marketing, but it may mean different things to different people.
 Answering the question “what is a smart home?” will help a beginner get the most out of his or her investment, and allow Zwaveproducts.com to better answer any questions that come up.
 I answer hundreds of questions; from elderly homeowners to professional installers.
 Most people that I chat with want to dabble in technology, make their lives a little easier, add some level of security, and be able to impress friends and family.

-Home ‘assistant’ and 'smart speaker' devices like Amazon Echo or Google Home have become staples in many households, and are usually a gateway to home automation, once the user starts exploring options.
-The Amazon Echo (Alexa) has been a popular entry device into home automation, but its capabilities are sometimes misunderstood.
-But does adding a voice controlled device constitute a smart home?
-For many Alexa users, voice-controlling a few WiFi light bulbs is sufficient.
+Home ‘assistant’ and 'smart speaker' devices like Amazon Alexa or Google Assistant have become staples in many households, and are usually a gateway to home automation, once the user starts exploring options.
+The Amazon Echo has been a popular entry device into home automation and for many Alexa users, voice-controlling a few WiFi light bulbs is sufficient.
 On the other end of the spectrum, some users want the security of a panel from a nationally known alarm company, and will pay the monthly fees to have it monitored.
 Everyone is different, and the definition of a 'smart home' usually falls somewhere in between a single device and a million-dollar newly constructed showplace.
 This makes answering emails with the vague statement, “What do I need to get started in home automation?” a little difficult.
 It also adds spice when we sit around and discuss what is necessary to go into a ‘get started’ kit.

 Nobody is more qualified to answer the question of what you need, than you.
 We can help you with describing the technology and what the device is called, but you either have something in your head, or you have seen a demo of something done.
 Start there.
 Concentrate on what your smart home is supposed to do for you.
 Read the following primer that discusses the more technical side, and then references some of our best devices (more information on any device can be found by clicking on the link, where available).
 When you’re done, contact us for more information on putting together a compatible Z-Wave network that’s right for you.